castellani8/assist.ia/README.md

 - Python 3.7+
 - Groq API
-- Google API
 - Dependencies listed in requirements.txt

 ## Error Handling

 The API will return an error message if:
 - The GROQ API key is invalid or missing
-- The Google API key is invalid or missing
 - There's an error in generating the response
 - The request format is incorrect
 - Authentication fails (when enabled)